dtcenter/MET/docs/Users_Guide/data_io.rst

       "degreeE",
       "degreesE"

-Performance with NetCDF input data
+Performance with NetCDF Input Data
 ----------------------------------

 There is no limitation on the NetCDF file size.
 The size of the data variables matters more than the file size.
 The NetCDF API loads the metadata first upon opening the NetCDF file.
 It's similar for accessing data variables.
 There are two API calls: getting the metadata and getting the actual data.
 The memory is allocated and consumed at the second API call (getting the actual data).